Woodroffe

 Educational outcomes in Woodroffe fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 14.8%, significantly lower than the SA4 region average of 31.3%.
-Bachelor degrees are the most common at 11.2%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.7%).
-Vocational credentials are prevalent, with 47.0% of residents aged 15+ holding them; advanced diplomas account for 9.9% and certificates for 37.1%.
-Educational participation is high at 35.9%, including 13.6% in primary education, 9.6% in secondary education, and 4.4% pursuing tertiary education.
+The area has lower university qualification rates at 14.8%, significantly below the SA4 region average of 31.3%.
+This disparity presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are most prevalent at 11.2%, followed by postgraduate qualifications at 1.9% and graduate diplomas at 1.7%.
+Trade and technical skills are prominent, with 47.0% of residents aged 15+ holding vocational credentials – advanced diplomas at 9.9% and certificates at 37.1%.

-Educational participation is notably high, with 35.9% of residents currently enrolled in formal education.
+Educational participation is high, with 35.9% of residents currently enrolled in formal education.
 This includes 13.6% in primary education, 9.6% in secondary education, and 4.4% pursuing tertiary education.

 Frequently Asked Questions - Education